erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/11_cmg_sota.md

 Depending on the nature of the singularities, different approaches exist for the creation of a pseudo-inverse.
 Some solutions avoid singularities by simply forbidding the production of certain torques, reducing the workspace of the array to guarantee singularity-free operation.

-One can also optimize solutions in various ways.
-In spacecraft, as everywhere, different optimization goals exist e.g. torque accuracy, energy consumption or time required for a maneuver.
+One can also optimize solutions with a variety of methods and for a variety of goals e.g. torque accuracy, energy consumption or time required for a maneuver.
 Some of these optimizations might produce only local optima or not be able to guarantee torque accuracy between points in a torque trajectory.
-The reader is pointed to [@LeveSpacecraftMomentumControl2015, ch.
-7] for a discussion of CMG steering laws and a selection of literature from a vast field of research.
+These optimizations are research field unto themselves.
+Leve et al. provide an an overview and selection of literature regarding CMG steering laws and their optimization [@LeveSpacecraftMomentumControl2015, ch.
+7].

 ## CMG Workspaces

-One important concept to understand with CMGs is their workspace, also referred to as the momentum envelope.
+One important concept with CMGs is their workspace, also referred to as the momentum envelope.
 A CMG array produces torque by changing the orientation of its momentum vector.
 This vector is the sum of the momentum vectors of the gyroscopes in the array.
 These individual momentum vectors of the gyroscopes maintain a constant magnitude, but; depending on the orientation; they might cancel each other out.